HVLepage/cavep-unah/_docs/site-network/Huaper.md

 -it is a manmade outflow channel, artificially setting the outflow.
 -water may also be lost through subterranean flow.

-(Comments on geology, vegetation and fauna will be added post-future field visits).

 ### Descripción del sitio